Barsha Rani Bishaya

 Barsha Rani Bishaya is an Indian actress who works in Assamese cinema.
-Bishaya is also part of mobile theatre groups of Assam.
+She has acted in commercial and critically acclaimed films like Bidhata, Tumi Aahibaane, Ratnakar, etc. Bishaya is also part of mobile theatre groups of Assam.
 Apart from acting, she is also a Bihu dancer in Assam.
 She has also acted in many popular VCD films, hosted TV shows and also acted in television series and telefilms.

 Career

-In 1998, Bishaya made her debut in the Assamese film Joubone Aamoni Kore directed by Ashok Kumar Bishaya.Along with the films she has also appeared in various mobile theatres of Assam.
-In 2009, the critically acclaimed Assamese film Basundhara where she has done a very challenging role won the 57th National Film Awards for Best Feature Film in Assamese.
+In 1998, Bishaya made her debut in Ashok Kumar Bishaya's 'Joubone Aamoni Kore'.
+Along with the films she has also appeared in various mobile theatres of Assam.
+In 2009, she acted in Hiren Baruah's 'Basundhara where she had done a very challenging role and won the 57th National Film Awards for Best Feature Film in Assamese.
+In 2017, She acted in Prerana Barbarooah's Tumi Aahibaane' which did well in the box office.
+In 2019, she acted in Ratnakar which also did well in the box office.